IIIF/api/source/auth/2.0/index.md

 #### errorHeading

 Default heading text to render if an error occurs.
-If the access token service returns an error object (see link), the `heading` property of the error object _MUST_ be used instead if supplied.
+If the access token service returns an [error object][auth20-access-token-error-format], the `heading` property of the error object _MUST_ be used instead if supplied.

 #### errorNote

 Default additional text to render if an error occurs.
-If the access token service returns an error object (see link), the `note` property of the error object _MUST_ be used instead if supplied.
+If the access token service returns an [error object][auth20-access-token-error-format], the `note` property of the error object _MUST_ be used instead if supplied.
 If present, `errorHeading` _MUST_ also be present.

 #### Example Service Description